 - Type in the array formula in the first cell.

-In the Financial model, we make use of arrays in Depreciation Schedule where the breakup of Assets (shown horizontally) are transposed vertically using Transpose Function with Arrays.
+In the Financial model, we make use of arrays in the Depreciation Schedule, where the breakup of Assets (shown horizontally) are transposed vertically using a Transpose Function in excel with Arrays.

 #6 – What is the difference between NPV and XNPV?

 The answer to this Financial modeling Question will be clear cut.
 There is a clear difference between NPV and XNPV.
 Both of these compute Net Present ValueNet Present ValueNet Present Value (NPV) estimates the profitability of a project and is the difference between the present value of cash inflows and the present value of cash outflows over the project’s time period.
 If the difference is positive, the project is profitable; otherwise, it is not. by looking into future cash flows (positive & negative).
 The only difference between NPV and XNPV is –

 - # NPV assumes that the cash flows come in equal time intervals.

 - # XNPV assumes that the cash flows don’t come in equal time intervals.

 When there are monthly or quarterly or yearly payments, one can easily use NPV, and in the case not-so-regular payments, XNPV would be suitable.